Winter Hiking Gear and Clothes Guide

 Outer Shell:

-Complete your winter hiking layer ensemble with a reliable waterproof outer shell, which will provide protection against rain, wind, and snow.
-The purpose of this layer is to keep both you and your other clothes dry.
+To complete your winter hiking layering system, you’ll want to bring a reliable waterproof outer shell, which should provide protection against rain, wind, and snow.
+The purpose of the outer shell layer is to keep both you and your other clothes dry.
 Here are some of my recommendations:

 Outer Shell Jackets: